-There are also many connections each day, most of them being high quality buses.
-I recommend booking online via Bookaway as they make everything easier to check and have various bus companies on their website.
+I recommend booking online via Bookaway as they make everything easier to check and have various bus companies on their website (plus other options, including ferries and private cars/vans.

 Dubrovnik to Split by Car

-This is probably the easiest and fastest way to reach your destination, with the downside being that you need to have a car to drive.
-So unless you plan to rent or already came to Croatia by car, it’s best to skip this option.
+This is the easiest and fastest way to reach your destination, with the downside being that you need to have a car to drive or pay a premium for a fast car transfer, also available on the Bookaway website.

-But if you are driving, you have two options: a faster route (which is my preferred one) or the scenic route.
+If you are driving, you now have two options: the fast route (which is my preferred one since the bridge went live) or the scenic route.
+Here are details on both:

 1. The fastest route from Dubrovnik to Split

-As you can see in the map above, you will be taking E65 (highway) and various other coastal roads.
+As you can see in the map above, you will be taking E65 (highway) and various other coastal roads and get to your destination in around 3 hours.

-Although this route is a bit longer at 235 km, many of them are on a highway / motorway so you’ll reach your destination faster.
-Expect this route to take around 3 hours.
+Although this route is a bit longer at 235 km, many are on a highway/motorway, so you’ll reach your destination faster.
+You also have the advantage of not having to go through customs twice (in Bosnia – so you need your passport!), which is a big bonus.

 2. The scenic route from from Dubrovnik to Split